STORM-IRIT/Radium-Engine/Docs/develWithRadium.md

 ## Radium coding style
 Please follow the scripts/clang-format coding style (tested `with clang-format 6.0`).
 To use it, you have to copy or link `scripts/clang-format` to `.clang-format` (in Radium-Engine root dir).
-We also provide a pre commit hook that checks the commited files are correctly formated.
+We also provide a pre commit hook that checks the committed files are correctly formatted.
 To install both hooks and clang-format, simply run `./scripts/install-scripts-linux.sh` on linux, or adapt to your OS.

 ## Radium test suite
 ### Preliminaries
 Radium testing is done using two tools:
  - CTest: the test system by CMake.
 It provides compilation, running and basic reporting mechanisms for tests.
  - Continuous Integration system: Travis.ci and AppVeyor.
-We use these services to call CTest on several plateforms (windows, ubuntu and macos) with several compilers, and validate any change made to the main repository.
+We use these services to call CTest on several platforms (windows, ubuntu and MacOs) with several compilers, and validate any change made to the main repository.

 As a Radium contributor, and in most cases, you will have to work only with CTest, and let the CI system run your tests automatically.
 In this section we describe how to write a new test, how to insert it in the testing suite, and how to validate your results on your computer and the CI systems.